terrehbyte/awesome-ue4/README.md

 ### Community
 - [UnrealSlackers](http://unrealslackers.org/) - A Discord community of individuals working in UE4!

-### Complete Projects
-- [SciFi Hallway](https://www.unrealengine.com/marketplace/scifi-hallway) - An example of a Sci-Fi scene in UE4 with source assets provided.

 ### Style and Conventions
 - [UE4 Style Guide](https://github.com/Allar/ue4-style-guide) - A reference style guide for organizing and naming your project and code.